Account Manager VS. Account Executive: A Comparative Guide (2024)

 1. Account Managers

 Account Manager jobs predominantly feature a base salary, complemented by bonuses and/or commissions.
-According to data from Fit Small Business, the average account manager base salary stands at $56,792 per year, with a typical range between $39,000 and $85,0001.
+According to data from Fit Small Business, the average base salary for an account manager is $56,792 per year, with a typical range between $39,000 and $85,0001.

 2. Account Executives

-Account Executives often have comparable or higher earnings than Account Managers due to performance-based incentives.
-The average base salary for Account Executives is $57,055 per year, with a range between $39,000 and $93,000.
+Due to performance-based incentives, Account Executives often earn comparable or higher earnings than Account Managers.
+The average base salary for Account Executives is $57,055 per year, ranging between $39,000 and $93,000.

 Bonuses for Account Executives exhibit a wide spectrum, ranging from $998 to $41,000 per year.
 Similarly, commission compensation can vary significantly, ranging from $4,000 to $51,000.
-Some companies with profit-sharing programmes also provide additional payments ranging from $980 to $26,000 per year.
+Some companies with profit-sharing programmes also provide additional payments ranging from $980 to $26,000 annually.

 One notable difference is the pay increase based on experience.
-Account Executives experience a higher pay growth rate with experience compared to Account Managers.
+Account executives experience a higher pay growth rate with experience than account managers.
 Late-career or very experienced Account Executives can see base salaries that are 25% to 38% higher than the average, while Account Managers typically experience a 13% to 16% increase.

-It's essential to keep in mind that these figures can vary based on factors such as industry, location, company size, and individual performance.
+It's essential to remember that these figures can vary based on factors such as industry, location, company size, and individual performance.
 As you consider your career path, understanding the potential earnings in both roles is vital for making an informed decision.

 source: www.fitsmallbusiness.com